 The Southwest Indian Ocean Risk Assessment (SWIO RAFI), conducted by the Global Facility for Disaster Risk Reduction and Recovery (GFDRR) and World Bank, finds that Mauritius experiences a combined US$ 110 million in combined direct losses from earthquake, floods and tropical cyclone each year.

-In 2013, a DaLA (Damage, Loss, and Needs Assessment) report by the Government of Seychelles (supported by the European Union or EU and the World Bank) found that Cyclone Felleng caused an estimated loss of US$ 8.4 million, equivalent to 0.77% of the country’s GDP.
+In 2013, a Damage, Loss, and Needs Assessment report by the Government of Seychelles (supported by the European Union or EU and the World Bank) found that Cyclone Felleng caused an estimated loss of US$ 8.4 million, equivalent to 0.77% of the country’s GDP.

 The above predicament of the IOC countries can be contextualised by a CGIAR report that highlights how the extent of exposure to the impacts and losses of climate events is determined mainly by three factors: